Newham Together – The best place for children and young people

 Overall Purpose of Job.

-- To hold responsibility for a case load of statutory child care cases.
+- To undertake professional responsibility for a case load of statutory child care cases at a level appropriate for a Newly Qualified Social Worker (NQSW).

 - To contribute to improving the resilience and independence of Newham’s children, young people and their families